 Darwin yachtsmen have played a pivotal role in developing the international yachting events scene in Australia.
 In 1973 they organised the first race to a foreign port, the Darwin to Dili Yacht Race.
 While this pioneering event attracted just six entries, it began a great tradition of sailing events departing Darwin for ports to our north.

 The Darwin Dili Race of 1974 saw the fleet grow to 24, and 60 entries were received for the 1975 race.
 Sadly, the 1975 race had to be called off due to political unrest in East Timor.
 The skippers decided, instead, to race anti-clockwise around Bathurst and Melville Islands to the north of Darwin.
-This event, over 360 miles, proved to be a searching test of sailing and navigating skills.
-The Round the Islands Yacht Race continues to feature on Darwin’s offshore racing calendar.
+This event, over 360 miles, proved to be a searching test of sailing and navigating skills – the Round the Islands Yacht Race was born.

 Cruising Yacht Association of NT (CYANT) ran a highly successful race for many years.
 Entries steadily increased over the years as the event’s reputation spread and its tradition grew.
 Entrants began to come from further and further afield.
-International skippers began to use Ambon as a starting point to visit some of the 13,000 islands of the Indonesian Archipelago.
+International skippers began to use Ambon as a starting point to visit some of the 17,400 islands of the Indonesian Archipelago.
 Some sailed north to Manado and onto the Raja Muda Selangor Regatta in Malaysia.
-Others headed southwest to the amazing Buton Passage and then on to visit the famous Komodo Dragons en route to Macassar or Bali and beyond.
+Others headed southwest to the amazing Buton Passage and then on to visit the famous Komodo Dragons en-route to Macassar or Bali and beyond.
 Whilst others take the scenic route home to Darwin via the Banda & Tanimbar Islands.

 A big factor in the growing popularity of the race was related to the excellent facilities Darwin offered for yachts and their crews.
 For many, Darwin would be the last access to western comforts and familiar language for many months.